chitrarthSahai/KieApiDoc/sora-2-pro-storyboard.md

-# Sora 2 Pro Text To Video API Documentation
+# Sora 2 Pro Storyboard API Documentation

-> Generate content using the Sora 2 Pro Text To Video model
+> Generate content using the Sora 2 Pro Storyboard model

 ## Overview

-This document describes how to use the Sora 2 Pro Text To Video model for content generation.
+This document describes how to use the Sora 2 Pro Storyboard model for content generation.
 The process consists of two steps:
 1. Create a generation task
 2. Query task status and results